philtoms/ticket-stamp/README.md

   - Closed tickets can be re-opened by re-initiating the workflow.
   - Each of these operational patterns is near instantaneous.
 - Plugin architecture
-  - policy driven promotion: git checks, sanity tests, sign offs, etc.
+  - Policy driven promotion: git checks, sanity tests, sign offs, etc.
   - Optional Jira integration for fine-grained ticket control.
   - Optional Slack integration to keep everyone notified.

 ## How it works

-The `Ticket Stamp` system consists of a cloud service that orchestrates the creation and delivery of [Import Maps](https://wicg.github.io/import-maps/), and a CLI tool that is used by the developer to create and operate a ticket workflow.
+The `ticket-stamp` system consists of a cloud service that orchestrates the creation and delivery of [Import Maps](https://wicg.github.io/import-maps/), and a CLI tool that is used by the developer to create and operate a ticket workflow.

 - Each import map is uniquely bound to a ticket and stored in an IEP (isolated entry point) in the IEP cloud service.
 - The IEP is progressively upgraded through module development